Vacuum Tube Amplifiers

 To have high efficiency conduction angle must be as short as possible, and when the output device turns off (goes open circuit) the output device must transition into open circuit as rapidly as possible.
 This is why a low-pass tuned input is so necessary for maximum efficiency in a grounded grid amplifier.

-Contrary to popular myth, reflected power does not heat the power amplifier.
+Contrary to somewhat popular myth, reflected power does not heat the power amplifier.
 As a matter of fact reflected power can actually make the PA stage run cooler!
-The only effect of load mismatch is the operating loadline presented to the output device by the tank circuit shifts to a different value.
+The only effect of load mismatch is the operating load line presented to the output device by the tank circuit shifts to a different value.
+Normally, an adjustable tank has enough range to correct the load line change.
+Even if the SWR is 10:1, if the tank adjustment range allows adjustment to normal grid and anode currents and proper RF power levels, efficiency and heating will not change.